 Over 12 million people on LinkedIn have listed that they’re open to new job opportunities.
 By effectively managing employee brand advocacy, your message will be more credible and reach further.

-7. Embrace People, People
+7. Embrace people-people

 You often find your best managers outside of the industry in which you operate.
 Managers need to be good leaders, listeners, and motivators.
 They must be engaging and know how to get the best from your people.

-These are the essential skills to look for in your potential candidates because new sectors and product information can all be learnt on the job.
+These are the essential skills to look for in your potential candidates because new sectors and product information can all be learned on the job.
 Cast a wide net, embrace diversity, and look beyond what’s written on the CV so you can get to know your potential new recruits.

-Sodexo Engage has lived and breathed all things employee experience for over 60 years.
+Pluxee UK has lived and breathed all things employee experience for over 60 years.
 We know what it takes to boost your EVP and attract and retain top talent.